 COMPOSITION

-The Trustees of the Association, for the purposes of the Companies and Allied Matters Act No. 1 of 1990, part C and connected matters shall be elected at a General Meeting charged with responsibility of selecting Trustees with two-thirds (2/3) majority votes of members present..
+The Trustees of Federal Government College, Idoani Alumni Association (“Trustees”), for the purposes of Part C of the Companies and Allied Matters Act Cap C20 LFN 2004 (“the Act”) and connected matters shall be elected at a General Meeting by two-thirds (2/3) majority votes of members present.

 The Board of Trustees of the Association shall always reflect national spread as far as practicable and be representative of the Association’s diverse membership.